davidbiehl/retl/README.md

 #### Path Reuse

-In rETL, Paths can be re-used with the `step` step.
+In rETL, Paths can be re-used with the `explode` step.
 Common Paths can be defined to ensure that calculations yield consistent results throughout the entire ETL project.
 Consistent data and meanings will make the data warehouse easier to understand for data consumers.

 ```
 AdultOrChild = Retl::Path.new do